blackdiamand/blackdiamand.github.io/_posts/2022-01-05-alaska-game-theory.markdown

 Palin's voters were more likely to bullet vote than Begich's voters.

 Ballot exhaustion rates were higher among the Republicans, due to Democrats' tendencies to coalesce around one candidate more often.

-The high levels of ballot exhaustion (sometimes over 20%) are a troubling sign

 In a traditional runoff (like Georgia), having one candidate of each party makes the race more partisan.
 Thus, one is more likely to vote for the lesser of two evils.
 In contrast, with RCV people oftentimes do not rank beyond their first couple choices, leaving candidates they dislike unranked.